tranquilit/WAPT-Documentation/source/wapt-changelog.rst

    This is a Release Candidate version for testing and evaluation only and should not be installed on production system.

 This is mostly a bugfix release.
-Support for Linux client has greatly improved.
+Support for Linux and Mac client has greatly improved.

 Notable enhancement:

-* [IMP] improve support for WaptAgent on Linux (install agent + selfservice + waptexit + session-setup + messagebox user, OU handling, kerberos authentication, setuphelpers coverage)
+* [IMP] improve support for WaptAgent on Linux and Mac.
+Now the support is almost identical on Windows, Linux and MacOS

+    * waptagent installation as a service with kerberos registration

+    * waptselfservice gui available on the 3 platforms (note : support for the lastest version of MacOS, Catalina, is expected for 1.8.3)

+    * waptexit (on Linux an Mac it is not yet started on system shutdown, it can be triggered by a scheduled task)

+    * session-setup for configuring user sessions

+    * send messagebox to users and propose upgrades (Enterpise)

+    * OU handling (Enterprise)

+    * waptselfservice authentication can be delegated to the waptserver (Enterprise)

+    * better setuphelpers coverage

 * [IMP] add new supported platform.
-Now WAPT for linux supports (both for server and agent) :
+Now WAPT for linux (server and agent) and MacOS (agent only) supports :

     * Ubuntu 18.04  et 20.04